A Guide to IR35

 What is IR35?

-IR35 has been around for two decades, and designed by HMRC to make sure freelancers are paying the correct level of tax.
-Also known as the ‘intermediaries legislation’, IR35 is UK tax legislation that is relevant when a freelancer delivers their service through a Limited Company that they own a material interest in.
-IR35 is only relevant if you are operating through a Limited Company, it is not relevant to freelancers operating as a Sole Trader, or through an Umbrella.
+IR35 has been around for two decades and was designed by HMRC to make sure external workers are paying the correct level of tax.
+Also known as the ‘intermediaries legislation’, IR35 is UK tax legislation that is relevant when a worker delivers their service through a Limited Company that they own a material interest in.
+IR35 is only relevant if you are operating through a Limited Company, it is not relevant to external workers operating as a Sole Trader, or through an Umbrella.

-This criteria is tested by both parties (the hiring company and the freelancer) answering and agreeing to a set of questions, which HMRC then uses to decide whether or not the payments should be taxed or not.
+These criteria are tested by both parties (the hiring company and the worker) answering and agreeing to a set of questions, which HMRC then uses to decide whether or not the payments should be taxed or not.

-What does IR35 mean for me as a freelancer?
+What does IR35 mean for me as an external worker?